viivi-uhari/question-web-app/README.md

-CS-C3170 - Web Software Development
-Project 2
 5.12.2021

-Application: Creating and answering questions!
+# Web App for Creating and Answering Questions

+This application has been created as a part of a course at Aalto University's.

 With this application you can create questions, answer them and see some statistics about them.